 Inter-agency coordination in supporting the refugee response in Turkey takes place within the framework of the Regional Refugee and Resilience Plan (3RP).
 While the Government leads the refugee response in Turkey, the United Nations ensures effective and complementary support by coordinating humanitarian and development partners working in six sectors – protection, food security, education, health, basic needs and livelihoods.
-Based on its mandate to provide international protection and seek durable solutions for refugees, UNHCR coordinates the 3RP together with UNDP and leads the protection sector, co-leads the basic needs sector with WFP, and leads the higher education within the overall education sector which UNICEF leads.
+UNHCR coordinates the 3RP together with UNDP and leads the protection and basic needs sectors and leads the higher education within the overall education sector which UNICEF leads.

 The 3RP serves as a strategic document – highlighting the needs of refugees and national systems, a coordination mechanism – ensuring effective use of resources and delivery of services without duplication and a fundraising platform – capturing the financial requirements of partners involved in the response.
 In Turkey, the plan aims for 3RP partners to work under the direction of the Government of Turkey to achieve better outcomes for Syrians under temporary protection and host communities alike.